j0shkramer/EwsProject/Notebooks/notebook-thejes.md

     - answers q "Which genes are most likely under true regulatory control POST treatment"
     - went from ~4000 genes from the convergent file to ~457

+### Note, 12/30:
+To clarify, the convergent genes table identifies genes that are implicated across RNA expression, gene-level accessibility, and local chromatin accessibility--does not presume directional agreement.

+Values in table are from genescorematrix analysis

     - *focused fiber-seq analysis on specific loci*
     - *specific genes for motif enrichment?*
     - *cross check w/ known EwS genes*